SydAsif/SydAsif.github.io/_posts/docker/2022-07-16-docker-networking.md

 ```

 We, now know some basics about working with Docker.
 You should also have a functional container that’s usable for your network automation projects.
 However, needing to connect to the shell of the container might not be the most practical way to run.

-In the next post, we will show you how to connect our container with a network in GNS3 and run the netmiko script.